 Through code analysis, Penske can determine the urgency of the repair needed to clear the code.
 Based on that information, Penske's maintenance team can either schedule the unit for immediate repair, or for a time that is convenient for the customer, Hasinec said.
 Doing this mitigates breakdowns, which reduces cost and unnecessary shop visits.

-What's more, working with various technologies, OEMs and component partners, Penske can spec accessories or components that help drive uptime, fuel economy and driver retention.
+What's more, working with various technologies, original equipment manufacturers (OEMs) and component partners, Penske can spec accessories or components that help drive uptime, fuel economy and driver retention.
 “An example of this is telematics in conjunction with either a tire pressure monitoring system or automatic tire inflation system," Hasinec said.
 “With this, we can identify tires that are losing air and will eventually fail if action is not taken.
 Also, proper inflation assists with fuel economy, so improved fuel economy and uptime are big benefits to the customer."